By: Aaron Robert (@AaronJRobert)

 - Color me surprised: Color is highly symbolic and trendy.
 At this year’s show, automakers mainly opted for white.
 This is no surprise, as white is the most popular vehicle color in North America.
 PPG, a Fortune 500 global paint supplier, released 2018-2019 automotive color palettes to automakers.
 Based upon PPG’s research, popular colors for 2018-2019 automobiles included whites, copper tones, and pops of bright orange.
 Below is PPG’s “IM Perfect” palette, which symbolizes authenticity and wellness.

 PPG’s other palette, “Lucid Dreams,” was extremely popular at the show.
 Below, you can notice the popularity of whites and copper tones.
 According to PPG, these colors symbolize refuge, sensitivity, and privacy.
-It is no surprise that during a time of massive sexual assault scandals, concerns over “fake news,” and low government trust, these white and natural hues would be popular among consumers.
+It is no surprise that during a time of political scandals, concerns over “fake news,” and low government trust, these white and natural hues would be popular among consumers.
 “There is nothing you can hide underneath the color white,” says Emily Kaufman of TODAY.

 Below are some examples of these colors at the show: